 How much time is required of the family?

-After the tour has concluded, you will meet with a member of the Admissions Team.
-If everyone is comfortable and in agreement, your child will start the visit and participate in all aspects just as if they were a fully enrolled student.
-At this time, families say good-bye and leave campus.
+After the tour has concluded, you will meet with a member of the Admissions team.
+If everyone is comfortable and in agreement, your child will start the visit and participate in the program they have applied to.
+Families will say goodbye and leave the campus.
 The tour and meeting take approximately 1 ½ hours.
-Families will be asked to pick up their child at the agreed upon time at the end of the visit.
+Families will be asked to pick up their child at the agreed-upon time at the end of the visit.

 When will we know the outcome of our child’s visit?

-Information from your child’s visit is collected from the academic and residential team.
-The information is reviewed by the Admissions Committee and a decision regarding acceptance is usually made within a week of the visit.
-The Admissions team will be in contact with you within 24 hours of the decision.
+The academic and residential team collects information from your child’s visit.
+The information is reviewed by the Admissions Committee, and a decision regarding acceptance is usually made within a week of the visit.
+The Admissions team will contact you within 24 hours of the decision.

 Will an adult be in the dorm at all times?

-Yes, we maintain our 8:1 ratio and one Residential Instructor sleeps overnight.
+Yes, we always maintain our 8:1 ratio in the dormitories.

 How will my child get their medications?